My Mom's a Werewolf: Release

-My Mom's a Werewolf was released theatrical in the United States in May 1989, followed by a release to home video later that same year.
+My Mom's a Werewolf was released theatrically in the United States in May 1989, followed by a release to home video later that same year.

 Reception

 Mike Pearson reviewed the film, writing "So what if it doesn't make much sense?
 It's tough to find a decent family-oriented horror flick that celebrates grins over gore, and this one just does succeed."
 Greg Jacklewicz was more negative, criticizing the film as lacking bite and noting that there were people sleeping in their showing.